SamueleOrazioDurante/BPUPTelegramBot/README.md

 ## Configuration

 - **Environment Variables:**
-  Set your bot token and any other necessary configuration (e.g., admin IDs, command prefixes) in your environment or in a configuration file (e.g., `config.json`).
+  Set your bot token and any other necessary configuration (e.g., admin IDs, command prefixes) in your environment or in a configuration file (e.g., `.env`).

 - **Customization:**
   Modify the command handlers in the codebase to add new functionalities or alter existing commands.